 Why do I like to travel?
 Travel turns me speechless first and later into a storyteller and a gourmand.
 I love travel stories as they string memories into cherished garlands.
 I like to travel not to escape from my life but so that life doesn’t escape me.
-Routine can become a drag and monotony can kill your spirit and if you live alone like me then more reason to get away.
+Routine can become a drag and monotony can kill your spirit and if you live alone like me then more reason to getaway.
 Travel (read new food) recharges my batteries and rejuvenates my flagging spirits.
+Kashmir Travel: Heaven on Earth or The Foodie Nirvana?
+Check out my complete Kashmir Travel guide from a viewpoint of a foodie.

 To begin with, thanks to my daughter, Esha, I am getting to spend time with her and travel places because of her.
 Her work takes her to different places and I like going to visit her (check on how she has settled down actually)